 When people disappoint themselves or are disappointed by others, we can ask: What exactly was the expectation?
 The answer tells us how the person feels their life ought to be or how they think things should go.

-My daughter is dating a young man who has recently found his life to be overwhelmingly stressful.
+My daughter was once dating a young man who found his life to be overwhelmingly stressful.
 First, he lost his apartment, then he quit his job over bad management.
 Luckily, he got a new job quite quickly but lost it when he sprained his ankle badly within the first week.
 He bought a used car to give him more job options but the engine blew up within two weeks.
 Now he can’t sleep and is in a cycle of anger and disappointment.

 These kinds of events can make even the most lighthearted start to feel life is conspiring against us.
 As each event stacks up, it can lead to a lot of self-doubt, insecurity and volatile mood swings.